 On the Saturday closest to Earth Day in April, Gateway celebrates our environment with displays, workshops, hands-on activities for people of all ages, and other environment-related activities.
-The event, started on Gateway's Kenosha Campus in 2008, was extended to the Elkhorn and Racine Campuses in 2012.
+The event, started on Gateway's Kenosha Campus in 2008, was extended to the Elkhorn Campus in 2012.
 Hundreds of community members visit the Gateway campuses to learn and show their support for our environment.
-The 2014 Celebrate Earth Day event will be held from 10am-2pm on April 26th.
+The 2018 Celebrate Earth Day event will be held on April 21 on the Kenosha and Elkhorn Campuses.
 A gracious thank you to our event sponsor, Snap-on Incorporated for their support.
-And, additionally in Elkhorn, to Elkhorn Parks and Recreation Department and the Elkhorn Chamber of Commerce.
+And, additionally in Elkhorn, the Elkhorn Chamber of Commerce.

-To host an environmentally oriented exhibit or sell your "green products", please download the vendor letter and forms for the Campus event of your choice.
+To host an environmentally oriented exhibit or sell your "green products", please register for the Campus event of your choice.

 Each Campus event is coordinated by a local committee, often comprised of Gateway staff, students, and community members.
-We encourage you to visit each of our campuses to enjoy their unique offerings of education, hands-on activities, and entertainment.
+We encourage you to visit each campus to enjoy their unique offerings of education, hands-on activities, and entertainment.

 3520 30th Ave.
 Kenosha

 Overall event time is 10:00 am - 2:00 pm (creek clean up begins at 8:45)